 For an optimal view of our website, please rotate your tablet horizontally.

-The 11th Berlin Biennale for Contemporary Art is curated by María Berríos, Renata Cervetto, Lisette Lagnado, and Agustín Pérez Rubio (see the biographies).
-The members of this intergenerational, female identified team of South American curators envision the forthcoming edition of the Berlin Biennale as a series of lived experiences that evolve as a process.
-It begins with three sequential moments, exp.
+The 11th Berlin Biennale began with three sequential moments, exp.
 1, exp.
 2, and exp.
-3 (experiences), unfolding from September 2019 to May 2020, which attempt to learn from and build sustainable relations, not only with participating artists and projects but as importantly, with the city and people of Berlin.
-The program includes exhibitions, performances, artist residencies, lectures, presentations, and workshops.
-In summer 2020, the upcoming edition of the Berlin Biennale will bring forth all experiences at four venues.
+3 (experiences), unfolding at the Biennale's space at ExRotaprint from September 2019 to July 2020.
+These experiences attempted to learn from and build sustainable relations, not only with participating artists and projects but as importantly, with the city and people of Berlin.
+The program included exhibitions, performances, artist residencies, lectures, presentations, and workshops.

 From information by Berlin Biennale.

 Image on top: Francisco Huichaqueo, installation © Photo: Haupt & Binder